Skip to main content

 Domiciliary support services: These include supported living arrangements.

 Regional partnership area: These are the regional partnership areas set out in the Partnership Arrangements (Wales) Regulations 2015.
 These regulations require local authorities and local health boards to make partnership arrangements to carry out specified functions.
 Within these regulations seven partnership areas are identified.
-They are as follows:
+They are as follows

 1. Partnership arrangements under the direction of Gwent regional partnership Board